 Other lines from the above poem capture the spirit of life and the sea with a gentle reminder that we are all like sailing ships:-

 We’re built to cruise for but a while

 Sadly the fleet’s departure on Wednesday 25th September, was in dreadful weather spoiling the event for hundreds of people gathered at all the vantage points.
 Yet, there is something magical about Tasmania that always turns momentary disappointments into joy.

 We left the Bellerive Bluff lookout and found a delightful restaurant in Bellerive for a wonderful breakfast.
 Owned by Ruth and Mark de Bont, Three Little Ducks earned six stars from us and we highly recommend it to all our readers for breakfast, lunch and dinner.
 Phone 6245 0566 or just call in to “arrive as Strangers but to leave as Friends.”

 Thanks to everyone involved in this glorious event.
-We’d particularly like to acknowledges the valuable and efficient help given by Daryl Peebles, Media Manager of the Australian Wooden Boat Festival Inc. who also supplied photos as indicated.
+We’d particularly like to acknowledge the valuable and efficient help given by Daryl Peebles, Media Manager of the Australian Wooden Boat Festival Inc. who also supplied photos as indicated.